NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

 `DeterministicSingleTimeSeries`.
 This type and `Determinsitic` are subtypes of `AbstractDeterministic` and implement all of the same methods (i.e., they behave identically).

+## Time Series Validation
+PowerSystems applies validation rules whenever users add time series to a System.
+It will throw an exception if any rule is violated.

+1. All time series data, static or forecasts, must have the same resolution.
+2. All forecasts must have identical parameters:  initial timestamp, horizon, interval, look-ahead window count.

+Static time series instances may have different start times and lengths.